Obesity-related knee pain is extremely common. Finding the right solution means working as a team.

 Two out of three adults are overweight or obese.
 Obesity is a risk factor for some of the most serious chronic diseases, including diabetes, heart disease, high blood pressure, stroke, cancer and osteoarthritis.

-There are two main theories around this, the mechanical and the biologic theory. they may both play a role.
-The mechanical theory is that the joints are strained more than they can cope with that they and are damage during mobility, the damage builds over time and leads to arthritis.
-There are competing theories, that the effect on blood sugar is detrimental to the cartilage and that the adipose itself has a hormonal function, producing leptin, that results in softening of the cartilage.
+There are two main theories around this, the mechanical and the biological theories.
+They may both play a role.
+The mechanical theory is that the joints are strained more than they can cope with, they and are damage during mobility.
+The damage builds over time and leads to arthritis.
+There are competing biological theories, that the effect on blood sugar is detrimental to the cartilage and that the adipose itself has a hormonal function, producing leptin, that results in softening of the cartilage.

 Research shows that some simple changes in diet can reduce body weight and relieve obesity-related knee pain.